 PROGRAM: 'Triple P' Positive Parenting Program

-The ‘Triple P’ Positive Parenting Program is a tiered parenting education intervention that provides ‘just enough information at just the right time’ to increase parents’ skills, self-efficacy, and confidence.
-Triple P helps parents build loving relationships with their children, praise desirable behaviors, and teach new skills, and spend less time managing misbehavior.
-In over 35 years of research in 26 different countries, Triple P has been shown to improve the mental health of parents and children, decrease child abuse and neglect, and improve children’s behavior so they can succeed in school and life.
+The ‘Triple P’ Positive Parenting Program is a tiered parenting education intervention that provides ‘just enough information at just the right time’ to increase parents’ skills, self-efficacy and confidence.
+Triple P helps parents build loving relationships with their children, praise desirable behaviors, teach new skills and spend less time managing misbehavior.
+In over 35 years of research in 26 different countries, Triple P has been shown to improve the mental health of parents and children, decrease child abuse and neglect and improve children’s behavior so they can succeed in school and life.

 PROGRAM: River Source Family Center